Slavery and Human Trafficking Statement | Scottish Leather Group

 We use the following key performance indicators (KPIs) to measure how effective we have been to ensure that slavery and human trafficking is not taking place in any part of our business or supply chains, in accordance with our commitment to the standards required by UNGC:

-• Our Supplier Code of Conduct, explicitly referring to standards of employment, ethics, working conditions and modern slavery has been issued (UK and internationally) for signatory approval by the entire supply chain; and
+• Our Supplier Code of Conduct, explicitly referring to standards of employment, ethics, working conditions and modern slavery has been issued (UK and internationally) for signatory approval by the entire supply chain.

 • Specific audits are conducted in areas of priority and identified risk, with further planned for ongoing diligence and scrutiny.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our group's slavery and human trafficking statement for the current financial year.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our group’s slavery and human trafficking statement for financial year ending 31st March 2026.

 Scottish Leather Group Limited